-- Read out the following questions and ask students to answer in the space on their worksheet. - 1.
+- Read out the following questions and ask students to answer in the space on their worksheet: - 1.
 Which congruence rule do we use to confirm that the two triangles below are indeed congruent?

-2. (Optional) For the diagram below, show that \triangle ABC $\equiv \triangle$ DEC
+2. (Optional) For the diagram below, show that $\triangle ABC \equiv \triangle DEC$

-Observe students' responses, giving encouragement.
-Ask the students to volunteer their answers, giving positive feedback.
-Select good sample answers for all students to write down.
+Observe students' responses.
+Encourage students to share their answers voluntarily, giving positive feedback.
+Read sample answers aloud for all students to hear and write.
 These may come from the students or from the following sample answer.